Creating a Structure and Accessing Data in visual basic 2005

 Public Qty as Integer

-The variables declared inside a structure are called data members.
-The access modifiers that we can use with a structure and the Access Scope
+The variables declared are called data members.
+The access modifiers that we can use and the Access Scope

-defined by each access modifier for the strtucture are listed below.
+defined by each access modifier are listed below.

-A structure declared with the Friend keyword s accessible from within the program that contains its declaration and from anywhere else in the same program.
+Declared with the Friend keyword is accessible from within the program that contains its declaration and from anywhere else in the same program.

 - Protected Friend

-We can also include procedures as members of a structure.
-For example, if you want to include a procedure to check the value entered for the stock variable, we can define the structure as shown below:
+We can also include procedures as members.
+For example, if you want to include a procedure to check the value entered for the stock variable, we can define it as shown below:

 Public Inv_No As String